Hy Lit with the Four Tops

 1964

 Broadcast Pioneers member Hy Lit has been the voice of Philadelphia radio for the last 50 years!
-He is a pioneer of rock n’ roll radio and has emceed shows with Elvis, the Beatles, the Rolling Stones and a galaxy of other stars and celebrities during his illustrious career.
+He was a pioneer of rock n’ roll radio and emceed shows with Elvis, the Beatles, the Rolling Stones and a galaxy of other stars and celebrities during his illustrious career.
 He also traveled on the road with the Beach Boys and the Harlem Globetrotter as their master of ceremonies.

 Hy has dominated the radio ratings over the years on Oldies 98.1 FM and has won countless awards.
-His awards include the following: City of Philadelphia Award, January 17, 1982; B’nai B’rith Award, November 8, 1957.
+His honors include the following: City of Philadelphia Award, January 17, 1982; B’nai B’rith Award, November 8, 1957.
 Inducted into the Philadelphia Avenue of the Arts Walk of Fame, April 2, 1993.
 Very first recipient of the March of Dimes Lifetime Achievement of Radio Award in 1994.
 Achievement in Radio (A.I.R.)
-“Best Weekend Show”, November 13, 1997.
+“Best Weekend Show,” November 13, 1997.
 Radio and Records Magazine named Hy Lit the Oldies Personality of the Year for 1999.

 Hy has been an outstanding spokesperson for the fight for a cure for Parkinson’s Disease.
-He recently hosted Fashions for Parkinson’s Disease on May 17, 2002 at the Bellevue Hotel for the Greater Philadelphia Parkinson’s Foundation.
+He hosted Fashions for Parkinson’s Disease on May 17, 2002 at the Bellevue Hotel for the Greater Philadelphia Parkinson’s Foundation.

 Hy Lit, the Goodwill Ambassador of Philadelphia Radio was inducted into the Broadcast Pioneers of Philadelphia' Hall of Fame on Friday, November 21, 2003.
+Hy passed away on November 17, 2007

 From the official archives of the Broadcast Pioneers of Philadelphia